valentjn/ltex/pages/settings.md

 <!-- ltex-client-specific-begin -->

 The activation events are unaffected by this setting.
 This means that the extension will be activated whenever a file with a supported code language mode is opened.
-For unsupported code language modes, you may need to activate the extension explicitly by executing the [`LTeX: Activate Extension`](commands.html#ltex-activate-extension) command.
+For unsupported code language modes, you may need to activate the extension explicitly by executing the [`LTeX: Activate Extension`](vscode-ltex/commands.html#ltex-activate-extension) command.

-Changes require reloading the Visual Studio Code window to take effect.
+Changes require restarting LTeX to take effect.

 <!-- ltex-client-specific-end -->